yiscasar/opsteam-exercise/README.md

 - **Environment Variables**: Configured to connect to the Elasticsearch service within the cluster and to set the node name.
 - **Volume Mounts**: Mounts necessary directories to collect logs from the host.
 - **Liveness Probe**: Ensures Filebeat is running and restarts the pod if it becomes unresponsive.
+- **Readiness Probe**: Ensures Filebeat is ready to send logs to Elasticsearch before receiving traffic.

 ### Key Choices and Their Reasons